funded opportunities

 undergraduate students

 We encourage undergraduates with interests in infectious disease, wildlife ecology, computational biology, or immunology to get in touch about potential research involvement.
 Opportunities exist to gain experience in fieldwork, pathogen diagnostics, mathematical modeling, and data synthesis.
 We suggest students commit 3–4 hours per week per credit hour.
-Paid seasonal positions are often offered in the spring semesters for bird fieldwork.
-Prospective undergraduates should send an email outlining their interests in the lab, their year and major, and their desired degree of involvement to danbeck@ou.edu.
+Paid seasonal positions are often offered for local bird and/or bat fieldwork.
+Prospective undergraduates should send an email outlining their interests in the lab, their year and major, and their desired degree of involvement to [email protected].